dassrihari/diabetes_prediction/README.md

 - Github actions are configured for each push
 - Everytime a docker instance is created
 - It performs the setup using requirement installation
-- Then performs the evaluate step of DVC using ''dvc repro test''
+- Then performs the evaluate step of DVC using ''dvc repro''

 ## AWS Configuration
 - The project has been configured in AWS Cloud9 IDE